 The department hosts the annual Werkmeister Conference (recent topics include Debunking Arguments, Cosmopolitanism, Form & Function in Biology, and Folk Concepts), the annual Minorities in Philosophy Conference, the annual Florida State University Free Will, Responsibility, and Agency Conference, the bi-annual UF-FSU Philosophy conference, biweekly talks from department members, and a Colloquium Series.

-In addition, the department publishes Social Theory and Practice, a leading journal in social and political philosophy founded by the department in 1970.
+In addition, the department publishes Social Theory and Practice, a leading journal in social and political philosophy founded by the department in 1970 and Berkeley Studies, a web-based journal dedicated to promoting the scholarly understanding of the life and philosophy of George Berkeley.

 The department is committed to maintaining an exceptionally strong faculty, and new appointments are made regularly.
 The faculty has a diverse set of interests, with special strengths in ancient and modern philosophy, ethics, logic, action theory, metaphysics, philosophy of mind, philosophy of religion, and philosophy of biology.